Ada-Developers-Academy/C3Projects--VideoStoreAPI/README.md

 ### Movies
 - Retrieve a list of all movies
+- Look a movie up by title to see
+  - it's synopsis
+  - release date
+  - and inventory total
 - Retrieve a subset of movies
   - Given a sort column, return _n_ movie records, offset by _p_ records (this will be used to create "pages" of movies)
   - Sort columns are